una/una.github.io/_posts/blog/2016-07-11-easy-perf-wins.md

 No matter how much optimization you do, there will still be some delay in load time as assets roll in.
 This is where design becomes even more important in improving a website's performance, and specifically in improving **percieved performance** &mdash; AKA how fast a user *feels* the website is loading.
 Is a lag noticeable?

 > "Progress bars are the hold music of the web.
-They highlight to the user that they're waiting" -- [Tim Kadlec](https://twitter.com/tkadlec) at Generate NYC
+They highlight to the user that they're waiting" -- [Tim Kadlec](https://twitter.com/tkadlec)

 There is so much you can do to take advantage of this waiting time &mdash; also known as **active waiting.** Tim Kadlec gave a great [talk](https://www.youtube.com/watch?v=S8B7oYsjBtM) on this subject where he highlighted some of the behavior that various companies do in this waiting time.
 For example, Facebook loads up blank divs where the content will go so the user is cued that content is coming, and visually primed to receive it.

 <img class="right" style="max-width:400px; border: 1px solid lightgray" src="../images/posts/des-perf/fb-waiting.png" alt="Facebook active waiting">

 This is akin to going to a restaurant for dinner.
 The table is set for food to arrive.
 We're primed to receive it.
-When we arrive and there is no place setting, we're just sitting there with the menu and nothing else, it feels strange.
+When we arrive and there is no place setting, if we're just sitting there with the menu and nothing else, it feels strange.

 [Viget](http://www.viget.com), an agency based out of DC, did a [study](https://www.viget.com/articles/experiments-in-loading-how-long-will-you-wait) on the customized loading animation vs. generic experiences.
 They found that "Overall, the branded loading experiences as a group held participants' on the loading page for longer, and had lower abandon rates than the non-branded, generic experiences."